Data Type and Type Casting

 For arithmetic operations involving byte or short values, all values are cast to int type before the operation proceeds.

 short s1 = 1; short s2 = 2; short sum = s1 + s2; //compile error!

 When s1 and s2 participate in the operation, they are all cast as an int type, so the result is an int type value.
 If you want to avoid compilation errors. cast as shown below:

 short sum = (short) (s1 + s2);

 int x = 10; int y = 4; int z = x / y;

-We expect 2.5, but z is assigned 2.
-Since x and y are both int types, the operation result is also of type int.
-If you want z to be assigned a value of 2.5, you must change the type of the variable z to double and cast either x or y to a double.
+z is assigned 2, not 2.5.
+Since x and y are both int types, the operation result is also of int type.
+If you want z to be assigned 2.5, you must change the type of the variable z to double and cast either x or y to a double.

 double z = (double) x / y;